Evolutionary therapy: Adaptive therapy

 The standard approach to treating cancer is giving patients the maximum tolerated amount of chemotherapy with the goal of doing the maximum possible damage to the tumor without killing the patient.
 This method is relatively effective, but it also causes major toxicities.
 Adaptive therapy is an evolutionary therapy that aims to maintain or reduce tumor volume by employing minimum effective drug doses or timed drug holidays.
-The timing and duration of these holidays, which relies on the ability to modulate resistant vs. sensitive populations of cancer cells through competition, is a subject which has been studied using dynamic programming as well as optimal control in theoretical studies based on Evolutionary game theory based models.
-The ability to modulate these populations secondary relies on the assumption that there is a both frequency-dependent selection, and an associated fitness cost to that resistance, a form of which, competitive exclusion, has been directly observed in EGFR lung cancer cell lines, and posited in others.
+The timing and duration of these holidays, which relies on the ability to modulate resistant vs. sensitive populations of cancer cells through competition, is a subject which has been studied using optimal control in theoretical studies based on Evolutionary game theory based models.
+The ability to modulate these populations secondary relies on the assumption that there is a both frequency-dependent selection, and an associated fitness cost to that resistance.